 Mohammed became involved in wars between Mecca and Medina, culminating in his leadership over both.
 In a world where victory was seen as God’s blessing, he quickly won converts throughout the Arab peninsula.
 Before his lifetime, Arabs had had no national identity.
 They were hungry for unity and a scripture in their own language.

 Mohammed died just two years later, in 632.
-Competition to succeed him led immediately to a rift between Sunni and Shi’ite Moslems.
+Competition to succeed him led immediately to a rift between Sunni and Shi’ite Muslims.
 His Sunni successors, the caliphs, had more success on the ground and began expanding outward.
 By 750, the Umayyad Caliphate was one of the largest empires in the world, spanning east almost as far as India and west across northern Africa into Spain.

 The Abbasid Dynasty was the classic medieval caliphate.
 This was the height of Arab civilization, the era of 1,001 Nights.
 Baghdad was the intellectual center of the world.
 Scholars adopted the Hindu numeral system and translated Greek texts that were forgotten in Europe.
 The Abbasids ruled with an iron fist and encouraged Islamization.
-Moslem law, Shariah, proved a more enduring unifier than the caliphate.
+Muslim law, Shariah, proved a more enduring unifier than the caliphate.
 The empire broke into independent states, but they all remained Islamic.

 The Ottoman Empire grew out of a small state in Turkey around 1300.
 A turning point in European history was the Ottomans’ capture of Constantinople (now Istanbul) in 1453.
-This ended the Byzantine Empire and established a permanent Moslem presence in Eastern Europe.
+This ended the Byzantine Empire and established a permanent Muslim presence in Eastern Europe.
 The Ottoman Empire survived until WWI.

 Asian religious demographics shifted slowly but significantly in the Middle Ages.
 Buddhism disappeared from India in the millennium after Ashoka; the ancient Hindu customs were too deeply entrenched to replace.
 Buddhist monks carried the religion outward and found a receptive populace in China.
 4 The 6th century Sui Empire was the first Buddhist Chinese state.

 As Buddhism faded out of India to the east, Islam entered from the west.
 After centuries of tense proximity and skirmishes, Turkish invaders made inroads into northern India and established the Delhi Sultanate around 1200.
-Active traders, Moslems spread their faith as far as China and Southeast Asia, where a few small Islamic states were founded.
+Active traders, Muslims spread their faith as far as China and Southeast Asia, where a few small Islamic states were founded.

 Since the Sui, Chinese continuity has been broken only by a few intermittent decades of fragmentation or occupation.
 The Sui Dynasty completed the Grand Canal.
 It runs north-south to connect China’s west-to-east rivers, the Yellow and the Yangtze.
 The canal provided a vital supply line from the agricultural south to northern cities, courts, and armies.
 5

 The next medieval Chinese dynasties were the Tang, Song, and Ming.
 Great inventions of the Tang period included gunpowder, movable-type printing, and the mechanical clock.
 The Tang Code of law provided a model that survived into the 20th century.
 6 Tang China was highly influential on neighboring nations such as Japan, Korea, and Vietnam.
 7 Song China enjoyed a great economic boom, and merchants became ever more prominent.
-Quasi-capitalist instruments such as guilds, stocks, bonds, and savings accounts came into use, 8 as well as paper money itself.
+Quasi-capitalist instruments such as stocks, bonds, and savings accounts came into use, 8 as well as paper money itself.

 The Ming Dynasty was founded by the Hongwu Emperor, who liberated China from Mongolia but became a murderous tyrant.
 His successor the Yongle Emperor moved the capital to the Forbidden City in Beijing.
 The Yongle Emperor built up the world’s largest navy, using it primarily for diplomatic missions.
 9 Later Ming emperors, though not strong leaders, 10 are remembered for their Great Wall.